 The second article I’d like to share some quotes from is from an Israeli publication called Port2Port, who interviewed me at the end of last month.

-“Carmit Glik: "Cogoport was founded with the aim of providing added value to its customers by managing the whole supply chain - from our customer's factory to their end customer who purchased the goods abroad, while the entire handling and shipping process is managed by an innovative digital platform that reports real-time on all shipments and offers solutions and alternative options in real time as well.
+“Carmit Glik: "Cogoport was founded with the aim of providing added value to its customers by managing the whole supply chain - from our customer's factory to their end customer who purchased the goods abroad, while the entire handling and shipping process is managed by an innovative digital platform that reports real-time on all shipments and offers solutions and alternative options in real-time as well.
 We are essentially a digital "umbrella" that collects all the data from suppliers that offer shipping, forwarding and logistics services, and presents them to our customers in a convenient, efficient and transparent manner, including the costs of course, and the customer chooses a specific service through this platform.
-The digital aspect is very important, but as a company we see delivery of our customer's products to their end customers as most important."
+The digital aspect is very important, but as a company, we see the delivery of our customer's products to their end customers as the most important."

-Glik: "In the end, our goal is to simplify the access to the data and inform the customer of everything that really interests him, and in real time.
+Glik: "In the end, our goal is to simplify the access to the data and inform the customer of everything that really interests him, and in real-time.
 What matters to us is process improvement for both customers and carriers.
-At the end of the day we will not do anything that doesn't provide added value to our users, which should be true for all the technologies that exist in the market today, whether it is Blockchain or artificial intelligence.
-It's all about the customer, and a positive experience.
+At the end of the day, we will not do anything that doesn't provide added value to our users, which should be true for all the technologies that exist in the market today, whether it is Blockchain or artificial intelligence.
+It's all about the customer, and positive experience.
 And by the way, one of the biggest tests is always to see how things go when something goes wrong.
 For example, there was an accident and the container did not arrive in time to the port and did not board the ship - we know how to report it to the customer.
 This information is very important for the customer and he wants to get it right away.
 The ability to inform our customers instantly and give them alternative options is one of the advantages of our platform.
-Currently we're working on an app that's available from any mobile phone that will further simplify the processes for our customers.
+Currently, we're working on an app that's available from any mobile phone that will further simplify the processes for our customers.
 Anyway, it's always possible to use the website or call us, and our employees can always intervene personally.
 It all depends on the severity of the situation, but our goal is to make the platform so simple and intuitive that the customer can do everything himself. "

-Glik: "There are suppliers that interface with our platform and there are suppliers that use it manually in their back office operations.
+Glik: "There are suppliers that interface with our platform and there are suppliers that use it manually in their back-office operations.
 It depends on the company and its digital capabilities.
 Our goal is to be the link between suppliers that have ships, trucks, etc. to those that have goods to ship in the most efficient way.
 We work with everyone because we are a platform, a "marketplace" and as such we want to give the customer all the options that are available today.
 We will let our customers choose what options best suit their needs.
 Cogoport works in the background to make sure everything runs smoothly.
 It is the customer that chooses which carrier he wants to work with.
 And when the customer sends it to Western Europe, he can also choose whether the shipment will be delivered to its final destination by train, truck, or barge.
 Multi modal shipping is big here, and we offer the full range of services to manage that."